-Twenty minutes later the farmer pulled off the highway.
-The town was two miles away.
-We were on the wrong side of the Colorado.
+The pickup crossed the Colorado River into Arizona.
+The farmer pulled off the interstate.
+The town was two miles away to the north.
+He drove away without a word.
+His dog barked their good-bye.
 The sun was four hours from setting.
-The only shade was a bullet-holed billboard some 300 feet off the highway.
+The only shade was a bullet-holed billboard some 300 feet in the scrubby desert.

 I stuck out my thumb.
 Cars and trucks were coming our way.
 I pretended to be Jack Kerouac’s illegitimate son.
 He had to have one somewhere.

 “Look like you’re harmless.”
-AK put on his best smile.
-The Berkeley School of Music graduate had perfect teeth and excelled at looking harmless.
-He pushed me to the side and the second car stopped for us.
+The Berkeley School of Music graduate had perfect teeth and pushed me to the side.
+The second car stopped for us.

 “We’re out of here.”
 He led the way to the waiting Delta 88.

 “Thanks for stopping.”
-AK pulled off his bandana.
+AK jumped in the back.
 “It’s a life saver.”

 “Nice car.”
 My father had a gray version.